mnjm/mnjm.github.io/content/posts/SSH-Keys-Best-Practices-that-Every-Beginner-Should-Know/index.md

 ## My recommended practices for SSH-based key authentication

 {{< alert circle-info >}}
-Assessing your threat model is crucial.
-If security is a top priority, it's strongly advised to maintain separate SSH keys for each server you connect to, storing them in different places and ensuring each key is secured with a strong and unique passphrase.
+Assess your threat model carefully.
+For top-notch security, maintain separate SSH keys for each server, store them in diverse locations, and secure each key with a strong, unique passphrase.
 {{< /alert >}}

 ### 1. Never copy your privates keys to other machines